 Locating these instruments is frustrating if you don't know where to look.
 Many researchers, unaware that measures may exist that are suited to their needs, re-create instruments for their own research.
 This process is a two-fold waste; usable instruments lie dormant, and time that could be spent refining existing measures is instead spent virtually duplicating them.
 But finding instruments to suit your needs can be easy if you know where to look.

 You may want to make PsycTESTS one of your first stops, especially if you are looking for unpublished tests.
 Released in September 2011, it is designed to provide descriptive information about tests and their development and administration.
 More than 70 percent of the records contain the actual test, either in full or part.
 Most are in PDF; however, some are multimedia.
-APA’s goal is to have 10,000 test names in the database by the end of 2012.
+See the PsycTESTS Quick Facts for the number of tests covered in the database, content coverage and much more information.

 Most of the tests have links to published documents, primarily peer-reviewed journal articles that include further information about the development of the test.
 APA has gathered these tests from a variety of sources: